la2050/archive/_projects/2015/the-story-project.md

   Venice Arts and continue to have an open dialogue, including them would be a please.
 Other possible groups: RAA (Rhythm Arts Alliance, Street Poets, Father Greg Boyle's Homeboy Industries)
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We are all film professionals and will budget this program to meet the
-  $100,000 cap.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Teaching Personnel 10,000
-   Staff 10,000
-   Transportation 2,500

-   Production
-   Cameras 20,000
-   Lighting 5,000
-   Instruction 2,000

-   Post Production
-   Software 15,000
-   Hardware 25,000

-   Website Construction 4,500
-   Marketing 2,500
-   Social Media Staff 1,500

-   Insurance 2,000
 How do you plan to scale the success of your proposal?: >- As the executive director of The Story Project, I have been fortunate to have been through the Annenberg Foundation's Alchemy + governance training, and